pvdabeel/prolog/README.md

 | **Scheduler** | Strongly Connected Component (SCC) decomposition (Kosaraju) and merge-set scheduling for cyclic remainders |
 | **Printer** | Renders the plan, assumptions, suggestions, and optional LLM explanation |

+The prover, planner, and scheduler are **domain-agnostic** -- they operate on abstract literals, rules, and dependency graphs with no knowledge of Gentoo specifics.
+All domain logic (ebuild parsing, USE flag interpretation, slot operators, blockers) lives in a separate rules layer.
+This clean separation means the same reasoning engine can be applied to different domains by supplying a different set of rules.

 See the full architecture diagram: [`Documentation/Diagrams/architecture.svg`](Documentation/Diagrams/architecture.svg).

 ## How it compares